boldbi/bold-bi-docs/docs/getting-started/embedding-in-your-application.md

     }
     ```

-3. Add the GetSignatureUrl method, and this method would be called from the previous GetEmbedDetails action.
-Follow the next section to get EmbedSecret key from Bold BI application.
+3. Please add the GetSignatureUrl method, which will be called from the previous GetEmbedDetails action.
+Follow the next section to obtain the EmbedSecret key from the Bold BI application.

     ```js
     public string GetSignatureUrl(string queryString)